AnyChart/docs.anychart.com/Stock_Charts/Series/Range_Column.md

 ### Data

-AnyStock Charts can process table-formatted data.
-We can arrange the data as array of arrays or as array of objects.
-The next two code samples contain the same data which is formatted differently.
+The data in stocks should be formatted as a table, there are two ways of setting it: as an array of arrays or as an array of objects.

+Here is how to set data as an array of arrays, array contains values and then you map the data set to tell the component which column contains values.

 ```
 table = anychart.data.table();